-- How will you achieve skill development & adoption of the results with the core producer group? - How will you promote the outcomes to the wider producer community? - Opportunities to link to other groups and organisation events to communicate and extend your PDS results and message and how your communication activities will help to drive impact and adoption
+- How will you achieve knowledge and skill development & adoption of the results with the core producer group? - How will you increase the awareness of the demonstrated practices - How will you promote the outcomes to the observer group and wider producer community? - Opportunities to link to other groups and organisation events to communicate and extend your PDS results and message and how your communication activities will help to drive impact and adoption.